-Table 6.2 - Trails Proposed for Closure Trail Name Rationale for Closure Copeland No Name (Lower section) (188 m) This is an older double track trail located at the toe of the slope and between two valley ridges.
+Table 6.2 - Trails Proposed for Closure Trail Name Trail Name Rationale for Closure Copeland No Name (Lower section) (188 m) This is an older double track trail located at the toe of the slope and between two valley ridges.
 The area tends to be wet and is adjacent to vernal pools in the spring and considered to be salamander habitat.
 This trail provides access to Land Shark trail and a potential exit for the Code Brown trail.
 See further below for proposed changes to these trails.
 In addition to keeping users away from sensitive lowland habitat, closing this trail will open up an eco-corridor between ridges (Mr. Twister Trail and Code Brown/Landshark).
 Bomb Hole (340 m) This is a low use trail and not considered to be fundamental to the trail network.
 While located on high ground and not within sensitive land, the trail is recommended for closure as the trail connects to the lowland Copeland No Name trail that is to be closed.
 Closing of this trail would contribute to the opening up of a corridor as noted above.
 A reroute of the trail back to the Mr. Twister trail is possible if there is local interest in maintaining this trail.
 Schnazzleberry (523 m) The Schnazzleberry trail is located in a low area and has extensive sections that are prone to being wet.
 The area that the trail passes through is sensitive habitat including for salamanders.
 The trail is considered to be redundant to the Rusty Mud Bucket and PAT trails.
-Treehole (260m) (monitor use and confirm need for closure) Treed for closure) Treehole (260m) (monitor use and confirm need for use and monitored fo
+This trail passes through wet habitat/seeps and is located at the toe of the slope.
+It is not high use trail but is understood to serve as an exit trail to cyclists climbing up the Sunrise located to the east.
+The platforms on this trail have been recently (August 2023) improve by the Trail Fairies but without the support of CFFA.
+Despite the improved platforms, the is still the potential for impact from users including horses that tend to walk along the platforms through the wet areas.
+The closing of this trail would open up an undisturbed corridor for wildlife movement and help to address the previously noted "islands" that has been created from trail development.
+As this trail is valued by some users, instead of complete closure it is recommended that the trail be removed from mapping to reduce usage and monitored for usage/impact.
+It is also proposed that leaves not be blown from this trail.